Dr. Mohsen “Zaker” Esteghamati

 Annalee Thompson

 Annalee is a student at Utah State University pursuing a BS in Civil Engineering with a focus in Structural Engineering.
-She grew up in Richfield, Utah, and her passion for engineering started young by building backyard projects with her dad.
-She enjoys taking on a challenge and is involved in the university Tau Beta Pi and EERI chapters.
+She grew up in Richfield, Utah, and her passion for engineering began young, building backyard projects with her dad.
+She enjoys taking on challenges and is involved in the university’s Tau Beta Pi and EERI chapters.
 In her free time, she likes to run, watercolor paint, and read.

 Nicholas Leavitt

 Nicholas is an undergraduate student in Civil Engineering at Utah State University.
-Growing up in Las Vegas, he always had an interest in engineering thanks to the influence of his father, who is a civil engineer for the City of Las Vegas.
-He intends to receive his bachelor’s with a focus in structural engineering from USU to achieve his desire to help make the world more sustainable for others.
-In his free time, Nick loves to build Lego sets, go to the gym, and play music.
+Growing up in Las Vegas, he has always had an interest in engineering, influenced by his father, a civil engineer for the City of Las Vegas.
+He intends to earn his bachelor’s degree in structural engineering from USU to help make the world more sustainable for others.
+In his free time, Nick loves building Lego sets, going to the gym, and playing music.

 Support members